 Making some slow cooker granola is the perfect way to have your very own homemade breakfast cereal ready to go throughout the week.
-It’s a pretty easy recipe that you can have cooking while you do other things.

 As with any type of granola, this goes great with some yogurt and fresh berries.
 Alternatively, just having it with some fresh milk is the perfect way to enjoy this flavor-packed breakfast.

-You can make this granola paleo friendly by leaving out the oats and using more nuts.
+You can make this granola paleo-friendly by leaving out the oats and using more nuts.
 Also, perfect if you want tasty gluten-free granola that you can cook up in the slow cooker.

 I do not recommend cooking this with a slow cooker liner or similar.
 The plastic might stop the heat from cooking the granola correctly, and this may leave you with a less satisfying result.

 This granola can be kept in the cupboard for quite a while before it will go bad.
 Just make sure you place it into an airtight container then store it in a dry spot in the cupboard.

 I don’t recommend storing the granola in the fridge or freezer as there is no real need to do so.
 The fridge or freezer also might introduce liquid to your granola, which can make it spoil faster than usual.

 If you love to watch videos, then the video below will take you through all the steps to making this tasty granola in the slow cooker.
 Alternatively, you can find the full written recipe right below the video.

 - 1/3 cup almonds, roughly chopped